deckhouse/deckhouse/.github/pull_request_template.md

 ## What is the expected result?
 <!---
-  How one can checnk these changes after applying?
+  How can one check these changes after applying?

   Describe, what (resource, state, event, etc.) MUST or MUST NOT change/happen after applying these changes.
 -->